themattrosen/cute_dsp/README.md

 * Mix factor (echo loudness)
 * Feedback factor (amount that echoes feedback into themselves)

+### Noise Generator
+Generates white noise and adds to a signal.
+The signal path of cute_dsp allows this white noise to be fed into other filters in the signal chain.
+The white noise is generated using a xorshift128 PRNG.

 ## Usage
 cute_dsp must be used concurrently with cute_sound.